 - Apply more blush if needed or highlighter, but only if needed, and be careful—blush and highlighter grab on more easily over makeup that has been on the face for a while.

-- If your eyeshadow tends to crease throughout the day, blot the area gently with a tissue or blotting paper and then use a brush to smooth out the color.
-Apply a powder over the area to even out the shadows and add whatever color is needed to make your eye makeup look balanced.
+- If your eyeshadow tends to crease throughout the day, blot the area gently with a tissue or blotting paper and then use a brush to smooth out the colour.
+Apply a powder over the area to even out the shadows and add whatever colour is needed to make your eye makeup look balanced.

 - Touch up your eyeliner with a powder shadow, particularly under the eyes where it may have smeared.
 Use the corner or side of your makeup sponge to remove any evidence of smeared eyeliner.